VaolEr/PTN3460I-Configurator/README.md

 # PTN3460I-Configurator

-Readme in progress...
+### Readme in progress...

-This software is part of a project developed by for testing various matrices for compatibility with the PTN3460/I chip.
+This software is part of a project developed for testing various LCD matrices for compatibility with the NXP [PTN3460/I] chip.

+[PTN3460/I]: //https://www.nxp.com/products/peripherals-and-logic/signal-chain/bridges/ptn3460-ptn3460i-commercial-and-industrial-edp-to-lvds-bridge-ic:PTN3460/ "PTN 3460/I link"

 Since there is a need to use the above chip from NXP with using various matrices, I developed a printed circuit Board on my own to conduct the necessary tests.